iamontheinet/EnrichData/README.md

 overwrite = true;
 ```

-3.d Create the UDFs in Snowflake by running the following command.
+3.d Create the UDFs in Snowflake by running the following commands.

 ```